-When he’s not serving as Legion’s Freight Guru, Tony enjoys horses, soccer (especially FC Cincinnati!), Formula 1 racing, Crossfit and spending time at his Union, Kentucky, home with his five-year-old daughter, Catherine, and their dog and four cats.
+When he’s not serving as Legion’s Freight Guru, Tony enjoys horses, soccer (especially FC Cincinnati!), Formula 1 racing, Crossfit and spending time at his Union, Kentucky, home with his fiancée, Rebecca, their two children and a dog and two cats.

 - Bad News Doesn’t Get Better with Time

 - A Decade of the Tony & Lacy Show

 - For Veterans, We can Always do More

 - Interview with CEO, Tony Coutsoftides

 - What the Military Means to Tony Coutsoftides, Legion Logistics CEO